robertovidal/Project1-Compi/README.md

 Jose Pablo Fernández Cubillo, 2019047740
 Roberto Vidal Patiño, 2019065537

-First of all youn need to have installed Latex and all its functionalities, which can be done with the command:
+First of all you need to have installed Latex and all its functionalities, which can be done with the command: